-As the Participating Jurisdiction (PJ) for the state, the Authority will continue to ensure that HOME funds are distributed in a manner that is reasonably equitable to all regions of the state.
-The 2012 Action Plan reflects the priorities of the State as set forth in the State's current Consolidated Plan.
+As the designated PJ for the state, the South Carolina State Housing Development and Finance Authority (Authority) will ensure that HOME funds are distributed in a manner that is reasonably equitable to all regions of the state.

+This comprehensive Annual Action Plan (the Plan) outlines the Authority's strategies to address affordable and supportive housing needs within the state of South Carolina.
+The Plan also reflects the State's priorities as set forth in the current Consolidated Plan.

 Our mission is to create quality affordable housing opportunities for the citizens of South Carolina.
 More specifically, our goal is to promote partnerships with various municipalities, banking institutions, nonprofits, for-profit organizations, and Public Housing Authorities (PHAs).
 Our purpose is to work with these partners to increase awareness of the HOME Program while increasing housing quality and capacity statewide.